davidjfk/012_dentist_app/README_design_to_implement_dentist_app.md

         6. "phase 2"  (step 4 above describes phase 2, and its 4 generic steps)

             a) create form to add an appointment.
-Do this inside component 'CreateManualAppointmentAfterDentistAppHasStarted.js'
+Do this inside component 'CreateManualAppointmentAfterDentistAppHasStarted.js'.
+This component is a child  of component AddAppointment.js
             b) select / fill out data on the form (selectboxes and input fields).
             c) (2do if time left: perform the validations before the saving the form.
 The form controls (e.g. selectbox, input field) instantly update local state.
 So after each change you can validate if the  input is valid.
 But at this stage you do not want alerts to pop up, but just a warning message instead )
             c) click 'save appointment'.